AdmiralCurtiss/SenPatcher/README.md

 * Option to allow changing difficulty to Nightmare mid-playthrough.
 * Option to disable the mouse being captured by the game and its movement being used for the game camera.
 * Option to fix a bug that applies complicated button mappings incorrectly, causing the actual button actions and the displayed button prompts to mismatch.
+* Option to force XInput for controllers (this supposedly fixes newer Xbox controllers)
 * Option to keep the game running while in background.

 Note: Compatible with version 1.05 of the game only.